UoB-COMSM0166/2026-group-6/README.md

   <b>Figure X.</b> Unlock New Area
 </p>

-During gameplay, GameManager calls Player's update() method to refresh the player's state in each frame's update loop.
-Simultaneously, the system checks if the area unlocking conditions are met using LevelManager's checkUnlockCondition() method.
-If the player's purification progress reaches the preset requirement (purifiedProgress ≥ requiredProgress), the system triggers unlockNewArea() to unlock a new area.
-GameManager then loads the new level data and calls loadNewArea() to complete the area switch.
-After the new area is loaded, the system resets the player's position using resetPosition(), allowing the player to enter the new area.
+During gameplay, `GameManager` calls player's `update()` method to refresh the player's state in each frame's update loop.
+Simultaneously, the system checks if the area unlocking conditions are met using `LevelManager's` `checkUnlockCondition()` method.
+If the player's purification progress reaches the preset requirement (`purifiedProgress ≥ requiredProgress`), the system triggers `unlockNewArea()` to unlock a new area. `GameManager` then loads the new level data and calls `loadNewArea()` to complete the area switch.
+After the new area is loaded, the system resets the player's position using `resetPosition()`, allowing the player to enter the new area.
 If the unlocking conditions are not met, no area switch is triggered, and the game loop continues.

 # 5. Implementation